LVPlayground/playground/javascript/features/gangs/README.md

 appointed leader then has to type `/gang settings` and demote the former leader to another level.

 However, keep in mind that it's fine for a gang to have multiple leaders.
 Why not share the joy? :)

-## TODO
-The following list contains a number of items that have to be done before this feature can be launched on the server.
-Items may be added or removed whenever appropriate.

-  - Implement support for gang chats based on the persistent gang system.